cblevins/f18-dig-hist/in-class/week-08-text.md

 In this section, we're going to try and process and assemble text so that you can perform analysis on it.
 First, create a new folder on your computer named `week-8`.

-On the same page that shows the OCR'd version of your newspaper page (ex. <https://chroniclingamerica.loc.gov/lccn/sn84020558/1918-12-25/ed-1/seq-9/ocr/>, scroll down to the bottom of the page and click on the `ocr` link.
+On the same page that shows the OCR'd version of your newspaper page (ex. <https://chroniclingamerica.loc.gov/lccn/sn84020558/1918-12-25/ed-1/seq-9/ocr/>, scroll down to the bottom of the page and click on the `txt` link.
 This is a link to a file that is *only* the raw, OCR'd text (and does not include any metadata.
 If you click on that link it will bring you to a URL that has ".txt" at the end.
 This means that your browser is showing you a text file rather than a webpage file (ex. if it ended in ".html").

 Back in your browser, save the OCR text file into the `week-8` folder you created.
 Now you need to rename the file so that it tells you information about where it came from (its metadata).
 Instead of making up a name, go back to your browser and look at the URL.
 It should contain unique information that identifies which page, issue, and newspaper the text came from.